 Projects

-In this section, you will find a list of ongoing projects in which EECA countries are participating.
+A list of ongoing and completed science and technology projects with participation from Eastern Europe, Central Asia, and the South Caucasus.
 These projects cover a wide range of thematic fields and are being carried out under bilateral and multilateral cooperation agreements.

 Projects of the Month